What is Metalworking?

 The most common metalworking processes

 Because metalworking is used so diversely it includes a wide range of skills, processes and tools.
-Generally metalworking is divided into the following categories:
+Most commonly metalworking is divided into the following categories:

 - Cutting: cutting is a collection of processes where material is brought to a specified shape by removing excess using various kinds of tooling

 - Forming: forming modifies metal by deforming it i.e. forming does not remove any metal.
 Forming is done with a system of mechanical forces and, especially for bulk metal forming, with heat